Click the slideshow image for details

-This a chance for young adults in grade 6 and up to hang out and build it, make it, program it!
+Make It Friday is a chance for young adults in grade 6 and up to hang out and build it, make it, program it!
 We give you a challenge.
 How you meet it is up to you!
 Join in the fun.
 STEM = science, technology, engineering and math project based-learning.
 No registration needed.

 Friday, April 21

 Instructor: Rita Hunt-Smith – Questions?
 Call 533-6555 ext.
 3708.

 Until May, click to sample free downloads and read reviews and recommendation.